Jak-Kolb/debate_partner/README.md

 ### Adapted from Prior Code

 - **RAG Pipeline**: The retrieval logic in `backend/app/retrieval.py` was adapted from standard FAISS/Sentence-Transformer tutorials and examples to fit the specific needs of debate context retrieval.
-- **Project Scaffolding**: The initial file structure and Docker configuration were adapted from standard full-stack FastAPI/Next.js templates.
+- **Project Scaffolding**: The initial file structure was adapted from standard full-stack FastAPI/Next.js templates.

 ### Copied from External Repositories